earezki/altrcloud/README.md

 CORRECTION.

 You should have received a copy of the GNU General Public License along with this program.
-If not, you can find the full GPL v3.0 license text [here](https://www.gnu.org/licenses/gpl-3.0.html).
+If not, you can find the full GPL v3.0 license text here: https://www.gnu.org/licenses/gpl-3.0.html.
 ```